Azure-Samples/cognitive-services-java-sdk-samples/Search/BingImageSearch/Quickstart/README.md

 1. View the quickstart available [here]([Quickstart: Search for images using the Bing Image Search SDK and Java](https://docs.microsoft.com/azure/cognitive-services/bing-image-search/image-sdk-java-quickstart))
 1. git clone https://github.com/Azure-Samples/cognitive-services-java-sdk-samples.git
 2. cd cognitive-services-java-sdk-samples/Search/BingImageSearch/Quickstart
-3. Either set a system evironment variable named `AZURE_BING_SAMPLES_API_KEY` to your cognitive Services API key, or copy your key into the program.
+3. Either set a system environment variable named `AZURE_BING_SAMPLES_API_KEY` to your cognitive Services API key, or copy your key into the program.
+If you are going to set the AZURE_BING_SAMPLES_API_KEY environment variable, make sure to set it based on your OS, then reopen your command prompt or IDE.
+If not, you might get an API key not found exception.
 4. mvn compile exec:java

 ## More information